Cup Noodle Museum Yokohama – A fun and interactive museum for family

 For family with kids travelling to Tokyo, a visit to the Cup Noodle Museum in Yokohama is highly recommended.
-This fun and interactive museum not only showcase the most famous Japanese invention, it is also a place stir the creativity and curiosity within every child and provide a rich educational experience.
+This fun and interactive museum not only showcase the most famous Japanese invention, it is also a place which, stirs the creativity and curiosity within every child and provides a rich educational experience.

 Cup noodle was invented by Momofuku Ando in 1971 and this instant ramen had spread to the whole world with a 100 billion servings eaten every year!!
 The cup noodle is also constantly ranked among the top inventions by Japanese, with the Shinkansen and Karaoke just behind.

 We had actually visited the Cup Noodles Museum in Osaka before, and this time we decided to visit the new branch in Yokohama since we were at Tokyo.

 The Yokohoma Cup Noodles Museum is located at a small island off Tokyo bay, a 15 minutes walk from Yokohama JR station.
 If travelling with elderly or children, recommend to take a taxi from the train station.